tuckerbalch/minabides-paris/README.md

 minabides is intended as a powerful but straightforward jumping off point for experimentation with deep reinforcement learning in an interactive historical financial market simulation.
 It should be robust enough for peer-reviewed research but simple enough for use in an AI, ML, or computational finance course.

+Examples of the plots and tables minabides can produce are at the bottom of the page.

 ## Partial feature list
 Particularly when contrasted to ABIDES, minabides has several distinct features:
 * Full Nasdaq order replay to the simulated exchange